oscarb/pad/_docs/visual-studio-code.md

 Another open source VS Code that can be self-hosted accessed over HTTP as a website.

-Scoped at only making VS Code available in the web browser
+* Scoped at only making VS Code available in the web browser
+* Faster updates
+* Reduce menu bar

 ### VS Code server